bonytoni/UltimateTicTacToe/README.md

 # UltimateTicTacToe
-Ultimate tic tac toe is a fun and strategic twist on the original game.
+Ultimate Tic Tac Toe is a fun and strategic twist on the original game.

 It's basically a tic tac toe of tic tac toe!